zachhightower42/zachhightower42.github.io/zacharyHightowerCollectedWorks/work/temp_author_page.md

 # Author Page for Zachary Hightower

-Here you can find a collection of stories I've written and a little information about me.
+Here you can find a collection of stories I've written and my contact info Most of this was written a while ago, so it's not exactly up to date.
+Hoping to add more content soon, now that I have more time.

 # Short Stories